 & GENERAL MANAGER, INN AT LAUREL POINT

+Ian Powell will serve as Past Chair in an ex-officio capacity until he is no longer required to serve.
 After obtaining a degree in Hotel Administration at the Birmingham College of Food in England, Ian immigrated to Canada in 1978 and spent the next 16 years in various senior level management positions for both CP Hotels and CN Hotels.
 In 1998, Ian was appointed as General Manager at the Fairmont Empress Hotel following four years as the General Manager at the Fairmont Hotel Vancouver.
 After a short stint in Bermuda with the Fairmont group, Ian returned to BC and is currently the Managing Director of Paul’s Restaurants Ltd. based in Victoria and also manages its flagship property, The Inn at Laurel Point.
 Ian has contributed countless hours to various industry and business associations and foundations.
 He was the Chair of the Tourism Industry HR Task Force study which set the foundation and strategy for the creation of go2.
 Ian was on the go2HR board from 2002-2004, and rejoined the Board in 2008 until current, serving as Chair and Past Chair.

-NANCY O’S RESTAURANT
+NANCY O’S RESTAURANT, Betulla Burning

 Eoin is the Co-Owner/Operator of Nancy O’s and Betulla Burning restaurants in Prince George.
 He is a graduate from the College of New Caledonia’s entrepreneurship program as well as the University of Northern BC’s Bachelor of Commerce program.
 After working in Prince George and abroad in the hospitality industry, Eoin opened Nancy O’s in 2009 and Betulla Burning in 2017.
 He volunteers as a board member with the Downtown Prince George Business Improvement Association and became their Board President in May 2015.
 Eoin has received numerous awards during his career including New Entrepreneur of the Year and Top 40 under 40.
 Nancy O’s Restaurant was recently aTop 10 nominee for Best Employer from Small Business BC.
 He has been on go2HR’s Board of Directors since 2016.

 Jeff is a dynamic leader and communicator with extensive experience in government relations, strategic communications, and association management.
-As Executive Director of ABLE BC, Jeff advocates for BC’s multi-billion dollar private liquor industry, including liquor stores, neighbourhood pubs, bars, nightclubs, and hotels.
+As Executive Director of ABLE BC, Jeff advocates for BC’s multi-billion-dollar private liquor industry, including liquor stores, neighbourhood pubs, bars, nightclubs, and hotels.
 Initially from New Brunswick, Jeff spent a decade working in Ottawa as senior staff to several Members of Parliament before moving to BC in 2014.
 He is currently the Chair of the Coalition of BC Businesses and Vice Chair of the BC Hospitality Foundation.

 DIRECTOR FOOD, WINE AND TOURISM